baww-com/baww-com.github.io/not-posts/Alts/Tron/tron.md

 ## Step 2: Transfer your Bitcoin

 Once you have Bitcoin, you will need to move it to an exchange that has BTC/TRX pairs.
 [Binance](https://www.binance.com/?ref=18991911){:target="_blank"} is hugely popular due to its intuitive interface and solid customer support.
 Click the send button on Coinbase as seen in red highlight in the picture below.
 You will be asked for the recipient's wallet address.
-Enter your Binance Bitcoin address, which you can find by going to the "Funds" tab on the Binance navigation bar, then clicking "Deposits Withdrawals".
+Enter your Binance Bitcoin address, which you can find by going to the "Funds" tab on the Binance navigation bar, then clicking "Balances".
 Once on this screen, you will see a list of coins.
 Scroll down to Bitcoin, and hit the "Deposit" button.
 Copy the address that appears and paste into Coinbase.
 Click send on Coinbase, and wait about 30 minutes for your BTC to arrive.
 Depending on the traffic on the Bitcoin network, your transfer may take 20 minutes to an hour, sometimes longer.
 This can be stressful but do not worry!